Leave Benefits

 Employees and supervisors must contact Human Resources Benefits office regarding Leave Without Pay.
 An employee may be granted leave without pay for a period that may not exceed six weeks (240 hours) in any 12-month period.
 When leave without pay has been approved by proper authority, and such leave is expected to last more than 10 consecutive days, a personnel action form (PAF) must be completed.
 Leave without pay may be granted under the following conditions:

-Leave without pay is not intended to be granted when the employee has paid vacation, sick leave, or compensatory time off available.
+Leave without pay is not intended to be granted when the employee has paid vacation, sick leave, or compensatory time off available; except as stated under the Military Leave policy.

 Employees on approved leave without pay, who do not have at least 80 hours of paid time during the pay period, will not earn sick or vacation leave.
 Nor will an employee be paid for a holiday that occurs during the period of leave without pay.

-If an employee does not have pay to cover benefit deductions:
+If an employee does not have sufficient pay to cover benefit deductions:

-• An employee with Family Medical leave protections will be responsible for only employee portions of premiums and benefits are protected until such time as Family Medical leave is exhausted.
+- An employee with Family Medical leave protections will be responsible for only employee portions of premiums.
+Benefits are protected until such time as Family Medical leave is exhausted.
 While under Family Medical Leave the University will continue employer sponsored benefits and contributions.

 Nine- and Ten-month staff employees will have coverage continued; provided the employee is scheduled and expected to return to work following the summer.
 The employee will be responsible to pre-pay employee portion of premiums and employer portions of premiums will be paid by the university during the summer months.